dg-foundation/foundation-exercise/README.md

     $ cd <project-dir>/mbta-db
     $ docker-compose up -d
     ```
-    This will create a Docker Network called `mbta-network`.
-By default, this will load up data in the `mbta-db` directory.
+    This will load up the data in the `mbta-db` directory.
+Also, it creates a Docker Network called `mbta-network`.

 3. If you want to reload the MBTA API data, build and run the `mbta-data` app.
 From your command line, execute the following commands - ( project-dir is the root directory of this project )
      ```